A 2023 Guide to Kitchen Staffing During the Back of House Labor Shortage

-Finding employees is part of the labor shortage struggle.
+Finding new employees is part of the kitchen staffing struggle.
 Keeping them is the other.

-With so many jobs available and not enough workers, it’s easy for a dollar more an hour or better benefits to steal someone away – someone you needed to make your kitchen run smoothly.
+With so many back of house jobs available and not enough workers, it’s easy for a dollar more an hour or better benefits to steal someone away – someone you needed to make your kitchen run smoothly.

 Getting strategic about employee retention is one of the best ways to control back-of-house labor costs and increase employee productivity, since happy employees are more productive – by up to 20%.